lilyyanglt/data_structures/notes/non_linear/tree/tree.md

 * AVL Tree
   * AVL stands for Adelson-Velsky and Landis, and it's a self-balancing binary search tree
 * Binary Search Tree
-  * This is a Binary Tree but sorted
+  * this is a binary tree but the left of the node is always less than or equal to the root and the right of the node is always greater than the root for every single node
 * Binary Tree
   * Is a tree with at most 2 children
 * Fenwick Tree